bookworm/nooku_breakdown/notes/notes.md

 So how do we get a string back?
 I've no idea.
 Lets find out.
 Remember everything in the chain is an adapter?
 So lets take a look at `factor/adapter/abstract`.
 If we llokc at the execute function we that it calls the adapters instantiate method.

-Lets open up `factory/adapter/component` and see what a typical adapter's `instantiate()` method looks like.
+Lets open up `factory/adapter/component.php` and see what a typical adapter's `instantiate()` method looks like.
 The first thing it does is set the return value to false.
-This is important because a command needs to return false to fail. {::note} Thats not 100% accurate. `KCommandChain` has a concept called a break condition and technically it could be anything that can be compared with `===`.
+This is important because a command needs to return false to fail. {::note}
+Thats not 100% accurate. `KCommandChain` has a concept called a break condition and technically it could be anything that can be compared with `===`.
 The break condition is almost always false though.
 You can look at `command/chain.php` around `line 115` for:

 ```php
 if ( $command->execute( $name, $context ) === $this->_break_condition) {
   return $this->_break_condition;
 }
 ```
 {:/note}

+What the component adapter seems to is basically determine the class name for an identifier.
+Remember fallbacks?
+Well, how do you instantiate a non existent class?
+You cant.
+You've to fallback to one that exists, this adapter determines what is the correct fallback class and returns.
+Then the identifier class name is set a path calculated and the file loaded.
+This means an identifier in the factory for say `admin::com.things.dispatcher` will actually hold/point to an instance of `ComDefaultDispatcher`.

+What is next for the journey into Nooku?
+Since the dispatcher is the place that everything goes through, lets start there.

+# The dispatcher

+Th dispatcher appears to be nothing more than an advanced command chain.
+Most everything is routed through `__call()` which then takes those methods and routes them to commands (with callbacks).
+Time to start re-coding.